 But it gets a little more complicated than that because depending on other charges that might be filed with the murder charge or allegations, that could cause your sentence to be higher.

-For example, if you go to trial and you're charged with murder, and you get 25 to life because you're convicted of the murder, and you are also found guilty of a gang allegation under California Penal Code 186.22 PC allegation, that can add ten years onto the back of your sentence.
+For example, if you go to trial and you're charged with murder, you get 25 to life because you're convicted of the murder.
+You are also found guilty of a gang allegation under California Penal Code 186.22 PC allegation, that can add ten years onto the back of your sentence.

-A criminal street gang is any group or organization with three or more people with a common name or identifying symbol.
+A criminal street gang is any group or organization consisting of three or more people who share a common name or identifying symbol.

 Further, one of their primary activities is to commit one of a long list of California crimes, and their members engage in a pattern of criminal gang activity, which means the following:

-• Within a period of 3 years of each other; and
+- Within three years of each other; and

 Some other charges can be leveled against you, and depending on whether or not those charges can be added consecutively, they may be added on top of your charge.